 Similarly, a person may have had their driver’s license indefinitely revoked under the Habitual Offender statute.
 That statute affected a number of individuals prior to July 1, 1999.
 There are special procedures for filing a restoration petition based on this form of revocation, which differs slightly from the revocations for 3rd or greater DWIs and other serious driving offenses.
 Fortunately, however, the Habitual Offender statute has been removed and no longer impacts Virginia drivers for offenses occurring after July 1, 1999.

 If your driver’s license has been revoked, it is vital to make sure your case is presented fully and accurately to a judge so they may make the proper determination.
 If your driver’s license is suspended or revoked, do not drive, as you are then exposed to a jail sentence, large fine, and lengthy additional license suspensions.
-Call a trusted Fairfax, VA attorney at Greenspun Shapiro PC today.
+Call a trusted Fairfax traffic attorney at Greenspun Shapiro PC today.
 We routinely assist with all traffic and driver’s license revocation matters.